 The authors concluded that fenestration saved 69% of the patients with acute malperfusion syndrome in complicated aortic dissection.

 This study reports that endovascular fenestration is safe and effective in the treatment of dynamic compression at the origin of visceral or peripheral malperfusion in the presence of complicated aortic dissection.
 Furthermore, it appears that after fenestration, the diameter of the aorta does not enlarge in the long-term.
 The results of this uncontrolled single-center study are promising, but need further validation in other centers and in multicenter registries.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Magnetic Resonance Imaging, Nuclear Imaging

 Keywords: Endovascular Procedures, Follow-Up Studies, Tomography, X-Ray Computed, Dilatation, Pathologic, Marfan Syndrome, Lower Extremity, Magnetic Resonance Imaging, Stents